ozzyDev27/Mocha/readme.md

 # Mocha
-is a tree-based operating system I created!
+is a small, simple, tree-based operating system!
-You can traverse this tree and run files at your location.
 Eventually it will have support for many more things, but right now it's just this.
 ## Using a Command
 Mocha is based on a tree, and each file has a parent and may have children.